 Electric Vehicle Charging Points are available at a number of on and off-street locations in Lewisham.
 A range of electric vehicle charging infrastructure will be required to meet the varied needs of residents and commercial electric vehicle users.
-The Council has developed a Low Emission Vehicle Strategy following a comprehensive review.
+The Council has developed an Electric Vehicle Infrastructure Strategy following a comprehensive review.
 This sets out the programme and criteria for future charging point provision in the borough.